-The IRS has recently expanded its “Fresh Start” initiative by offering more flexible terms to its Offer-in-Compromise Program.
-These newest rules enable some financially distressed taxpayers to clear up their tax problems even quicker.
+The IRS some time ago expanded its “Fresh Start” initiative by offering more flexible terms to its Offer-in-Compromise Program.
+These rules enable some financially distressed taxpayers to clear up their tax problems even quicker.

-It is believed that the IRS knew how hard it has been for taxpayer to actually obtain an offer in compromise.
+It is believed that the IRS knew how hard it has been for taxpayer to actually achieve an offer in compromise.
 As a result, the IRS’s streamlined their offer-in-compromise (OIC) program to speed up the processing of OICs for qualified taxpayers.
-Having started in 2010, the streamlined OIC program is relatively new.
-The IRS recently issued instructions to its examiners, urging them to process streamlined OICs as expeditiously as possible.
+The IRS issued instructions to its examiners, urging them to process streamlined OICs as expeditiously as possible.

 The IRS OIC program on its face can appear very attractive to taxpayers with unpaid liabilities.
 An OIC is an agreement between a taxpayer and the IRS that settles the taxpayer’s tax liabilities for less than the full amount owed.